cispa/CacheWarp/README.md

 As shown in launch script, the vCPU is pinned to core 7.
 You can check the CPU complex (CCX) via `sudo cat /sys/devices/system/cpu/cpu7/cache/index3/shared_cpu_list` The l3 cache is shared among the entire CCX.
-And from the results of `timing-after-(wb)invd`, you will know the `INVD` invalidates all the L3 cache.
+And from the results of `timing-after-(wb)invd`, you will know the `INVD` invalidates the entire L3 cache within the CCX.
-Hence, we then offline other cores within the same CCX to make cache cleaner and avoid crashes.
+Hence, we offline other cores within the same CCX to make cache cleaner and avoid crashes.

 If the CCX contains 8 cores on your CPU, just offline other seven cores.
 You can also disable all the prefetch features to reduce noise.